OctopusDeploy/docs/docs/administration/upgrading/guide/scenarios/upgrading-from-octopus-3.x-to-modern.md

 ## Recommended Approach

-The recommended approach is to create a cloned instance, upgrade that, and then migrate over.
+The recommended approach is to create a cloned instance, upgrade that, and then migrate over to the new instance.

 Creating a clone of an existing instance involves: